WCNC-TV: Notable former on-air staff

-Technical information
+Technical information and subchannels

-Subchannels
+WCNC-TV's transmitter is located in north-central Gaston County.
 The station's signal is multiplexed:

 Prior subchannel offerings from WCNC have included NBC Weather Plus and the Live Well Network.

 WCNC-TV was added to Charlotte's ATSC 3.0 (NextGen TV) deployment on WAXN-TV on July 7, 2021.
 As part of the change, WAXN's 64.4 subchannel of Laff was placed on WCNC-TV's multiplex, keeping it available in ATSC 1.0 format.

 Analog-to-digital conversion

-WCNC-TV shut down its analog signal, over UHF channel 36, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+WCNC-TV began digital transmission on November 1, 1999, and shut down its analog signal, over UHF channel 36, on the official digital transition date of June 12, 2009.
 The station's digital signal remained on its pre-transition UHF channel 22, continuing to use virtual channel 36.

 WCNC-TV moved its digital signal from channel 22 to channel 24 on September 6, 2019, as part of the FCC's spectrum reallocation process.